myk-org/github-webhook-server/README.md

       main: []
 ```

+* `github-app-id`: The ID of the GitHub app.
+Need to add the APP to the repository.
 * `name`: repository full name (org or user/repository name)
-* `webhook_ip`: Ip or FQDN where this app will run, this will be add as webhook in the repository setting
+* `webhook_ip`: Ip or FQDN where this app will run, this will be added as webhook in the repository setting
 * `token`: Admin user token for the repository

 ```yaml